- Identify personal views and meaning of families.

 The Meaning of Family

 Every family is different and it is important to keep an open mind about what makes up a family.
 Each person defines family in his or her own way.
 For some, family may represent those individuals living in the same home (under one roof).
-For others, family may be the infant or toddler’s parents and all of the important adults who help care for the young child, such as grandparents, aunt, uncle, neighbor, or best friend.
-Family is consistent in the infant or toddler’s life and it is the most important source of information about the child.
+For others, family may include the child’s parents and all of the important adults who help care for the child, such as grandparents, aunt, uncle, neighbor, or best friend.
+Family is consistent in the child’s life and it is the most important source of information about the child.

 What are some things that stand out to you as you read these definitions?
 You may notice that the first definition is quite specific in terms of how relationships are described, whereas the other two definitions are broader.
 As a professional working with young children, it is important to acknowledge that your own experiences influence your views about families and working with families.
 You will encounter individuals who define family differently than you do and who may share values, customs, or codes of behavior that are different from yours.